allaboutduncan/comic-utils/README.md

 Below are examples and explanations of each feature available

 ### 1. Rename - All Files in Diretory
-Currently this functiuon does 5 things to all files in a directory and any sub-directories.
+Currently this function does 5 things to all files in a directory and any sub-directories.

-1. Removes everything in parentheses with the exepction of the 4-digit year (if available)
+1. Removes everything in parentheses with the exception of the 4-digit year (if available)
 2. Removes `c2c`
 3. Removes anything in brackets [any text removed] - along with the brackets
 4. Removes any text / characters after "filename issue (year)"
-5. Removes any extra spaces before the file entenstion
+5. Removes any extra spaces before the file extension

 Mylar and ComicRack should be your first choice for performing these actions, but I wanted something I could easliy run on my manual downloads directory.
-Oftentimes series archives or torrent files will have numerous naming patterns with information in parentesis, brackets, before the year, after and all over the place.
+Oftentimes series archives or torrent files will have numerous naming patterns with information in parenthesis, brackets, before the year, after and all over the place.
 I continuously update these to handle as many as I encounter.

 ### 2. Convert Directory (CBR / RAR Only)
 Converts all CBR / RAR files in a directory to ZIP.
 This will skip any existing CBZ files.